 Three years after the first website was designed, the old developer stopped supporting my “theme”.
 IT WAS BROKEN! “what do you mean it’s broken,” I asked.
 “It will no longer work,” Chad said.
 I had to pay for another website (same name and content).
 Now, I need to hire someone to design another “theme”. $$$$$ here we go again.

 This is getting very expensive now.
 Dang, I wanted a Genesis “theme” the second time but Chad my web designer decided on a different theme.
-He designed the website I have today along with his brother, Dallan.
+He designed the website I used for a long time, along with his brother, Dallan.
 My website was hacked about six times the first year, which means someone is breaking into your website and it goes down, as in no website for a few hours or days.
 In December my website was down seven days.
 I get so mad just thinking about that week.
 Breathe, Linda, breathe.

 My website is very expensive to run each month.
 It started out as a hobby but became a business before I knew what was happening.
 I was going to shut my blog down in March (my second hosting company was not adequate) and two people besides my wonderful husband sent me emails to keep going.

 Okay, back to my blog, then came sponsors.
-What, you want to pay to advertise on my website?
+What, do you want to pay to advertise on my website?
 I was so grateful and honored to get paid to put their, “banners” on my website.
 This would help big time with my expenses.
-What, you want to give me “stuff” to review.
-I was overjoyed to be able to show the world with pictures on how to use emergency preparedness stuff.
+What, you want to give me “stuff” to review?
+I was overjoyed to be able to show the world pictures of how to use emergency preparedness stuff.

 I received boxes weekly with samples to taste and promote.
 I was beyond thankful.
 I could tell my readers how I felt about certain products.
 I have only sent back one item I was asked to review, an emergency radio.
 To have so few questionable items to review is a wonder to me.
 That’s one in five years, I just couldn’t recommend it.